common-fate/docs-archive/docs/granted/usage/storing-iam-credentials-securely.md

 This will remove credentials from secure storage and also remove the profile entry in the AWS config file.

 :::warning
-The `granted credentials clear <profile-name>` command will remove all configuration for the selected profile
+The `granted credentials clear <profile-name>` command will remove all configuration for the selected profile.
 :::

 **Example Usage**